 “Forward, fresh and fruity in the nose with notes of sweet melon, cherry, and hints of applesauce, lily and vanilla.
 On the palate this sake is off dry, medium bodied and rich with flavors of red plum, star anise, winter squash and notes of wet rock, accented by medium acidity, and a lingering finish.

 This sake retails for $43.50 per bottle.
-Please inquire to email@example.com if you would like to purchase this special Fall Release Hiyaoroshi Sake!
+Please inquire to try this email@example.com if you would like to purchase this special Fall Release Hiyaoroshi Sake!

 Shipments will begin the week of November 7th.